 Led by their benevolent Shogun, known as the Light Seeker, the Solastaris Elves have vowed to never forget the kindness the people of the Tindermoot showed them.
 Yet they remain a secretive and inward-looking people.
 Honor bound to their Shogun, they have sworn an oath to keep silent regarding the events that forced them to leave their homeland.
 It is a topic that has become anathema for their entire race.
 All that is known for certain is that when they arrived on the shores of Norlanin they were near death, but now one generation later they have made significant strides towards rebuilding their culture and prospering as a nation.
 However, this does not sit well with their xenophobic neighbours to the north, whose empire is as ancient as the ruins that the Solastaris came to reclaim.

 The Emladrian Collective

 Leader: First Speaker Talinara Willowynd

-The Emladrian Collective lays claim to vast amounts of land, their sprawling empire-in-the-trees encompassing almost the entirely of the Emladris Forest.
+The Emladrian Collective lays claim to vast amounts of land, their ancient and sprawling empire-in-the-trees encompassing almost the entirely of the Emladris Forest.
 These long lived wild elves make their homes in the massive trees that are as much a part of their culture as the elves themselves.
 They are distrustful of all other races though they do allow some trade with their neighbours.
 Few maps exist that show all of the settlements in the trees of Emladria and intruders soon get impossibly lost and end up victim of the wild beasts that share the forest with the Emladrian Elves.